anandhu-as/Typen.io/README.md

 Blog posts are stored in Firebase Firestore

-Real-time updates for post creation and deletion.
+Real-time updates for post creation and deletion